 Anyway I wanted to know about my life or at least what she knew about it; so I asked, “que pasa?”.
 And she said, the fact that my hair was not combed and looking wild will only attract the mentally ill or as she put it, “mad people will be following you everywhere, because they will think you are one of them”.

 I was stunned.

 You know the kind of stunned that heightens your senses.
-I mean the very kind of stunned that makes time stands still and pushes the sounds of a million singing birds and a billion marching ants straight into your hearing.
+I mean the very kind of stunned that makes time stand still and pushes the sounds of a million singing birds and a billion marching ants straight into your ears.
 The only kind of stunned that makes you notice every minute detail of what is going on around you.

 And in that noticing, I realized that she was wearing the Womens Fellowship uniform of her church.
 And I thought, “well isn’t that funny”.

 It wasn’t.
 So I asked, “do you believe in God?”

 And she looked at me like I was crazy before saying, “of course!”.

 And then I asked, ” do you think God is mad?”